What is a PGCE?

-The PGCE is included on all university-led postgraduate teacher training programmes and most school-led routes, in England.
+A postgraduate qualification, usually a PGCE, is part of all university-led postgraduate teacher training programmes and most school-led routes, in England.
 Speak to your chosen training provider to find out what qualification, such as a PGCE, their course offers.

 Do I need a PGCE to qualify as a teacher in England?

 No – you only need QTS, which you achieve on successfully completing all university- and school-led training routes.
 The PGCE is an additional qualification you can gain alongside QTS.

 What are the benefits of gaining a PGCE?